klevultd/frontend-sdk/packages/klevu-core/README.md

 ## KlevuFetch

-Function queries are inserted into a `KlevuFetch()` function where functions are processed and sent to backend.
+Function queries are inserted into a `KlevuFetch()` function where functions are processed and sent to the backend.

-Here is most minimal example where we are making "hoodies" seach from the API.
+Here is the most minimal example where we are making a "hoodies" search from the API.

 ```ts
 import { KlevuFetch, search } from "@klevu/core"